-The Bakongo people of Central Africa make up around 14 per cent of Angola’s population (data: CIA World Factbook, 2006, edition) and the preponderance of the 300,000 people of the northern Angolan province of Cabinda (data: Between War and Peace in Cabinda, HRW, 2004, "retrieved 25 July 2007, http://hrw.org/backgrounder/africa/angola/2004/1204/cabinda122104.pdf".)
+The Bakongo people of Central Africa comprise around 13 per cent of Angola’s population, and the majority of the inhabitants of the northern Angolan province of Cabinda.
 The Cabinda exclave is separated from the rest of Angola by the sliver of the Democratic Republic of Congo that runs to the Atlantic.

-Cabinda comprises only 0.5 per cent of Angola’s territory and about 1.5 per cent of its population, but it accounts for about 60 per cent of the country’s oil output.
-Ordinary Cabindans have not benefited more from this wealth than other Angolans.
+Cabinda comprises only a tiny fraction of Angola’s territory, but accounts for the majority of the country’s oil output.
+Ordinary Cabindans have not benefited from this wealth any more than other Angolans.
 Despite efforts by both of the main Angolan political movements, the Movimento Popular de Libertação de Angola (MPLA) and the União para a Independencia Total de Angola (UNITA), to recruit them into privileged ranks, aspiring Cabindan politicians set up various separatist movements down through the years, most with tacit backing from the neighbouring Republic of Congo and Zaire (now Democratic Republic of Congo), and from French military and multinational oil interests.
 These groupings tended to split up and regroup, some in alliances of convenience with either the MPLA or UNITA, neither of which wished to see an independent Cabinda.
 With the end of Angola’s civil war in 2002, fighting in Cabinda between separatists and the Angolan army intensified, resulting in widespread human rights abuses against Cabindans.
 The resulting insecurity made many refugees from the region reluctant to attempt a return, as many were doing in other parts of the country.

 Minorities and indigenous peoples in

 Peoples under Threat map

 Our interactive map highlights countries most at risk of genocide and mass killing.See where Angola ranks